-Sri Lanka’s weather is tropical: hot and humid.
-Having said that, we must hasten to add same couldn’t be said of the whole expanse of the Indian Ocean Island.
-Climatically Sri Lanka is divided into two zones: the dry zone that spreads over the Northern plains, North central plains, eastern plains and northern and eastern coastal belt.
-The Wet Zone that encompasses south western region and the single mountain mass of the island that is aptly called the Central Highlands.
+Sri Lanka’s weather is tropical and climatically the island is divided into two zones: The dry zone that spreads over the Northern plains, North central plains, Eastern plains and the Northern and Eastern coastal belts.
+The Wet Zone that encompasses the South Western region and the single mountain mass of the island that is aptly called the Central Highlands.

 November to March

-The principal tourist season in Sri Lanka is during November to March when it is the dry season for South western and Southern beaches and the Central Highlands.
-November through March are also the months when most foreign tourists visit, the majority of them escaping the European winter.
-During the Christmas to New Year holiday season, in particular, accommodation rates at tourist hotels hit the highest levels all over the island in view of the sharp upsurge of inward traffic of tourists into the island.
-Advance booking of hotel rooms during this period is highly recommended.
+The principal tourist season in Sri Lanka is during November to March when it is the dry season for the South Western and Southern coastal areas and the Central Highlands.
+November through to March are also the months when most foreign tourists visit the island, the majority of them escaping the European winter.
+During Christmas up to the New Year which is one of the main holiday seasons, accommodation rates in most tourist hotels hit the highest levels all over the island in view of the sharp upsurge of inward traffic of tourists into the island.
+Advance bookings of hotel rooms during this period are highly recommended.

 April to September

-The secondary tourist season that span from April to September suits well to tour in the ancient cities of the north Central Plains and the eastern coast.
+The secondary tourist season that spans from April to September are the ideal months to tour the ancient cities of the North Central Plains and the Eastern Coast.

-July/August is the time of the Kandy Esala Perahera, the 10-day festival held in homage to the sacred tooth relic of the Buddha, and also the time for the Kataragama festival in the South.
+July / August is the time of the Kandy Esala Perahera, the 10-day festival held in homage to the sacred Tooth Relic of the Buddha, and also the time of the Kataragama Festival in the South.
 In both towns, accommodation just before, during and immediately after the festivals is very difficult to come by.
 Rates could shoot up to double or still higher.
-The tourists wishing to arrive in Sri Lanka during this period are advised to make bookings of hotel rooms well in advance.
+The tourists who wish to arrive in Sri Lanka during this period are advised to make bookings of hotel rooms well in advance.

 * Colombo, Sri Lanka latitude & longitude; 6°54’N 79°52’E.